Drosera affinis

 :

-Pot height: I recommend 4 inches or taller, though it will do fine in small pots.
+Pot height: I recommend 2-4+ inches or taller.
 Drosera affinis can develop a a long, branching root system.
 A tall pot will allow this sundew to reach its full potential.
-I grow my Drosera affinis in the same 7-inch tall pot as my D. venusta "Coccicaulis" and D. collinsiae "Faryland" and they are all doing very well.
+I've grown Drosera affinis in a 7-inch tall pot with my D. venusta "Coccicaulis" and D. collinsiae, but I've also growth them in 2" pots with dead LFS where they've done extremely well! (top pic)

 Trapping speed: